Trương Đình Dzu: 1967 election bid

 Of the 44 provinces, Dzu came first in 5 provinces, all of which were under the control of communist guerrillas, and he placed second in 26 provinces behind the Thiệu–Kỳ ticket.
 These provinces were also known for being infested with communists.
 This led to claims the communists had voted for him and forced the population to do so as well.
 Dzu rebutted this by pointing out that by such logic, the communists had supported Thiệu and were therefore aligned with him.

 In the accompanying senate election, voters had to choose six out of the 48 candidate groupings, and the six most popular tickets of ten nominees would be elected to the 60-member upper house.
 Dzu endorsed five tickets, but none were successful.

 Along with two other failed presidential candidates, Sửu and Hoàng Cơ Bình, Dzu held a media conference accusing Thiệu and Kỳ of engaging in election fraud.
 Kỳ had not hidden his distaste for democracy or his opponents during the campaign and had "described the civilian candidates as 'ordure' [dirt, filth, excrement], 'traitors', and 'destroyers of the national interest'".
 Kỳ went on to say that if his opponents continued to attack him, he would cancel the poll.
 Dzu and seven other civilian tickets filed formal complaints against the military for campaign irregularities.
 American officials, in line with their support for Thiệu and Kỳ, dismissed the protests as sour grapes, but a committee from the Constituent Assembly later resolved 16–2 to void the election results due to "a pattern of fraud".
 The finding had no effect as Thiệu and Kỳ made a series of arrests and other crackdowns against any civilian dissent.

-After the election, Dzu claimed to be leader of the opposition to Thiệu and Kỳ.
+After the election, Dzu claimed to be the Leader of the Opposition to Thiệu and Kỳ.
 Dzu's performance was regarded to be a sign of the public discontent with the military rule of the Army of the Republic of Vietnam officers, rather than an endorsement of his policies.
 Nevertheless, Thiệu was embarrassed by the results and had him arrested for illicit currency transactions.
 Dzu was accused of illegally opening a bank account in San Francisco and was put under police surveillance.